EKGF/movie-demonstrator/overview.md

 ## Use cases

-Earning power of actors (published)(revenue of movies they’ve been in)

-	Could apply to directors etc
+### Use Case 1

 **As a studio/production company decision maker I want to maximize the box office, and reduce the risk of the movies I can make in the coming year from my overall budget available.
 The desired business outcome is to maximize profit (dollars as opposed to percentage)**

+Earning power of actors (published)(revenue of movies they’ve been in).
+This could also apply to directors etc.

-[the following narrative is intended to identify vocabulary terms - in _italics_]
+Note - The following narrative is intended to identify vocabulary terms - in _italics_

-note: money can also be made from merchandising and theme parks.
+Money can also be made from merchandising and theme parks.

-also want to sustain/deepen fan base e.g. through websites, communities, easter eggs
+We also want to sustain/deepen fan base e.g. through websites, communities, easter eggs

-Netflix sometimes pays lump sum then takes care of distribution etc excluding theaters
+Netflix sometimes pays a lump sum and then takes care of distribution etc. excluding theaters

 Streaming services need subscribers and advertisers